-What we have shown is that if a social network is generated either by a member of a large class of latent community models or by a continuous latent space model, and the pattern of influence over that network then follows an additive model, it is possible to get consistent and {\em asymptotically} unbiased estimates of the social-influence parameter by controlling for estimates of the latent location of each node.
+We have shown that if a social network is generated by (a large class of) either latent community models or continuous latent space models, and the pattern of influence over that network then follows a linear model, it is possible to obtain consistent and {\em asymptotically} unbiased estimates of the social-influence parameter by controlling for estimates of the latent location of each node.

 These are, to our knowledge, the first theoretical results which establish conditions under which social influence can be estimated from non-experimental data without confounding, even in the presence of latent homophily.
-Previous suggestions for providing such estimates by means of controlling for lagged observations \citep{Valente-diffusion-of-innovations}, matching \citep{aral2009distinguishing} or instrumental variables which are also associated with network location \citep{Tucker-network-externalities} are in fact all invalid in the presence of {\em latent} homophily \citep{Homophily-contagion-confounded}.
-An alternative to full identification is to provide {\em partial identification} \citep{Manski-identification-for-prediction}, i.e., bounds on the range of the social-influence coefficient. \citet{VanderWeele-sensitivity-analysis-for-contagion} provides such bounds under extremely strong parametric assumptions\footnote{Among other things, $C_i$ must be binary and it must not interact with anything.}; \citet{Ver-Steeg-Galstyan-ruling-out-latent-homophily, Ver-Steeg-Galstyan-tests-for-contagion} provide non-parametric bounds, also as the solution to an optimization problem, but must assume that each $Y(i,t)$ evolves as a homogeneous Markov process, i.e., that there is no aging in the behavior of interest.
+Previous suggestions for providing such estimates by means of controlling for lagged observations \citep{Valente-diffusion-of-innovations} or matching \citep{aral2009distinguishing} are in fact all invalid in the presence of {\em latent} homophily \citep{Homophily-contagion-confounded}.
+Instrumental variables which are also associated with network location have been proposed \citep{Tucker-network-externalities}; however, valid instruments are difficult to obtain and even more difficult to verify, as fundamentally their satisfaction of the exclusion restriction must be justified based on the specific context and argued from (behavioral) theory.
+An alternative to full identification is to provide {\em partial identification} \citep{Manski-identification-for-prediction}, i.e., bounds on the range of the social-influence coefficient. \citet{VanderWeele-sensitivity-analysis-for-contagion} provides such bounds under extremely strong parametric assumptions (among other things, $C_i$ must be binary and it must not interact with anything); \citet{Ver-Steeg-Galstyan-ruling-out-latent-homophily, Ver-Steeg-Galstyan-tests-for-contagion} provide non-parametric bounds, but must assume that each $Y_{i,t}$ evolves as a homogeneous Markov process, i.e., that there is no aging in the behavior of interest.
 None of these limitations apply to our approach.